Galle Fort: Groote Kerk (Dutch Reformed Church)

-The Groote Kerk (Dutch Reformed Church) was built in 1640.
-However, it was remodeled between 1752 and 1755.
-The church is paved with grave stones from the old Dutch cemetery.
+The Groote Kerk (Dutch Reformed Church) was built in 1640, and remodeled between 1752 and 1755.
+The church is paved with gravestones from the old Dutch cemetery.
 There is an old organ of 1760 vintage in the church where services are held and a pulpit made of calamander wood from Malaysia is used.
 Its historic belfry, dated 1707 and cast in 1709, rang every hour.

 New Orient Hotel

 The New Orient Hotel was originally built in 1694 for the exclusive use of the Dutch Governor and his staff.
 It was converted into a hotel in 1865, the New Orient Hotel, which catered to the European passengers traveling between Europe and Galle Port in the 19th century and in 2005 was modernised into a franchise of the Aman Resorts, named the Amangalla.

 Breadfruit tree

 The breadfruit (Artucarpus incisisus) tree was introduced in Galle first by the Dutch; reputedly the oldest breadfruit tree in Sri Lanka can be found at Akersloot Bastion in Galle Fort.
-It is believed that the Dutch introduced breadfruit which is of ‘heaty’ nature hoping that would either kill them or make them sick.
-However, the Sri Lankans found a neutraliser to this in the coconut tree.
+It is believed that the Dutch introduced breadfruit which is of 'heaty' nature hoping that it would either kill the local population or make them sick.
+However, the locals found a neutraliser to this in the coconut tree.
 They mixed breadfruit with coconut and evolved a delicacy, which became popular, as it was found tasty and nourishing.
-This tree is now grown across Sri Lanka.
+This tree is now grown across the country.